 To shadow at WVU Medicine (Ruby Memorial Hospital):

 WVU Medicine is currently unable to accept requests to shadow at this time.
-Pending hospital policy, the shadowing experience may be offered in the fall.
+Pending hospital policy, the shadowing experience may be offered in the spring.
 Once shadowing opportunities return, please download and fill out this application to shadow.

 Email your completed application to our Program Specialist, Beth Ann McCormick, at email@example.com.
 Once the completed shadowing application is received, we will contact you with additional information necessary to schedule your shadowing time.